 Complete health requirements by April 1.
-You must complete your health requirements (health history/physical, immunizations, technical standards, insurance form) by April 1.
+You must complete your health requirements (immunizations, insurance form) by April 1.
 There is minimal "free" time between your arrival in June and the start of the semester in September.
 Further, this information is required for facilitating clinical placements.
 The forms can be found elsewhere on this site and you will also need to bring original documentation for your immunizations along with the forms.

-- Orientation June 16-17.
-The first two days (June 16-17) will be devoted to orientation types of activities.
+Orientation June 9-10 (tentative).
+The first two days (June 9-10) will be devoted to orientation types of activities.
 Be prepared to put in full days (8-4:30).
 Some of the activities will be related to overall success as a graduate student, some to programmatic progression issues, and others to the profession of athletic training.
 We will allot some time for "housekeeping" (ID cards, tour, purchasing textbooks, etc.)

 Orientation phase 2.
 You will have approximately one week off following the completion of your classes in August and the second phase of the orientation.
-The orientation will take place on August 20 and then you will have some clinical time with our on campus athletic teams prior to the beginning of the fall semester and your first eight week clinical rotation.
+The orientation will take place on August 24 (tentative) and then you will have some clinical time with our on campus athletic teams prior to the beginning of the fall semester and your first eight week clinical rotation.

 Fall clinical assignments.
 This will not be finalized until later in July.
 These may be effected by when your information is submitted.
 It is preferred that you minimize other commitments until you know your clinical assignment and can work out a schedule with your preceptor.